So what are these books about?Find out below!

 Where Back to the Future meets Horrible Histories!

-The previous owner of their home, Oliver, mysteriously disappeared many years before and left behind his special transport.
+Oliver, the previous owner of their home, mysteriously disappeared many years before and left behind his special transport.
 Due to a mistake, he is actually stuck in the past, aboard a sailing ship in the 17th century.
-He is now on a quest to find a treasure map belonging to the infamous pirate Captain William Kidd, but how successful his plans for finding the treasure will be depends upon the ingenuity of the Green siblings…
+He is on a quest to find a treasure map belonging to the infamous pirate Captain William Kidd, but how successful his plans for finding the treasure will be depends upon the ingenuity of the Green siblings…

 Their new home holds many secrets, but will they discover them in time to rescue Oliver from the clutches of bloodthirsty pirates?